 Purpose of the Dietary Guidelines

-What we eat and drink is important.
-The purpose of the Dietary Guidelines for Americans is to provide advice on what to eat and drink to build a healthy diet that can promote health, help prevent diet-related chronic disease, and meet nutrient needs.
+What we eat and drink is important at every stage of life, and it is never too early or too late to eat healthfully.
+The purpose of the Dietary Guidelines for Americans is to provide advice on what to eat and drink to build a healthy diet that can promote healthy growth and development, help prevent diet-related chronic disease, and meet nutrient needs.

 Who's Involved in Updating the Dietary Guidelines